Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 As keeping creation and modification of the posts, we have created two fields called:

 * `created`: Will have a default value of creation `DateTime` by passing `auto_now_add` argument.
-So any time a post gets created, `created` default value would be set, after saving the `Post` instance it will never get updated.
+Any time a post gets created, `created` default value would be set, after saving the `Post` instance it will never get updated.
 * `updated`: Get the same default `DateTime` value as `created` field but will change to current date time whenever `Post` instance get modified and saved.

 Both `created` and `updated` fields cannot not be modified from admin panel, because we have passed `editable` as argument with value of `False`.